 Fiji is comprised of 330 islands with a vast selection of possible holiday destinations.
-See below for a description of the Fiji accommodation, resorts and hotels we have to offer in each region.
-Viti Levu is the largest island in Fiji.
-Nadi is the entry point for most international visitors, while Suva, on the east coast is the country's capital.
+The wide range of Fiji accommodation, resorts and hotels on offer in each region are almost as diverse as Fiji itself.
+Viti Levu is the largest island in Fiji and offers a great range of family friendly resorts.
+Nadi is the entry point for most international visitors while on the east coast, Suva is the country's capital.
 The second largest island is Vanua Levu, north-east of Viti Levu.
 It's a serene and peaceful region full of authentic villages and Fijian culture.
-Check out our specific pages featuring family friendly resorts and Fiji honeymoons & packages
+The outer islands such as the Mamanucas are a favourite for Fiji honeymoons and packages.

 20 minutes drive south of Nadi is Denarau Island, a man-made development of waterways and gardens.
 It's home to one of the world's finest golf courses and Denarau Marina is the base for many cruise operators.
 On the waterfront are the Westin Denarau Island Resort & Spa, Sheraton Fiji Resort, Sheraton Denarau Villas and the Radisson Fiji - Denarau Island.
 Right next to Port Denarau Marina is the Golf Terrace Apartments.
 A Denarau Island shuttle makes regular stops at the Golf Terraces Apartments giving easy access to restaurants and other resorts and their facilities on the Island.

 The Coral Coast runs along the southern shores of Viti Levu and is home to the world's second largest single reef.
-Ten minutes south of Nadi is Sonaisali Island Resort, an affordable resort on a private island just 300 metres off the mainland.
-For a budget resort specializing in diving and surfing trips there is Seashell@Momi.
-Between Nadi and Sigatoka, is Natadola Beach Resort, a lovely boutique style resort for couples, situated on one of the most beautiful white beaches of Viti Levu.
-There are also a number of Fiji resorts and hotels that cater for families and couples including the Shangri-La Fijian Resort, The Naviti, Outrigger on the Lagoon and the Warwick.
+For a budget resort specializing in diving and surfing trips there is [email protected] Between Nadi and Sigatoka, is Natadola Beach Resort, a lovely boutique style resort for couples, situated on one of the most beautiful white beaches of Viti Levu.
+There are also a number of Fiji resorts and hotels that cater for families and couples including the Shangri-La Fijian Resort, The Naviti, Outrigger Fiji Beach Resort and the Warwick.

 While Suva is an urban city, Nadi is known as Nadi Town.
 Surrounded by cane fields, Nadi has a kilometre of duty free tourist stores, a colourful market and a number of good restaurants, coffee shops and bars.
 While most visitors head out to other resorts and islands, flight arrival and departure times often dictate a night or two in Nadi.
 The Tanoa International Hotel, Novotel Nadi, and Tokatoka Resort Hotel are all very close to the airport and they offer swimming pools, excellent facilities and a warm welcome.

 To the north of the Mamanucas is the Yasawa group, one of the most pristine and culturally intact regions of Fiji.
 The Yasawa group consists of six main islands and numerous smaller islets.
 The archipelago, which stretches in a north-easterly direction for more than 80 kilometers from a point 40 kilometers north-west of Lautoka, is volcanic in origin and very mountainous, with peaks ranging from 250 to 600 meters in height.
-Isolated beaches and coves, cliffs, bays and reefs.
-It's home to the luxurious Yasawa Island Resort, a secluded island paradise with lush gardens, a white, sandy beach and crystal clear waters.
+The Yasawas offer isolated beaches and coves, cliffs, bays and reefs as well as the luxurious Yasawa Island Resort, a secluded island paradise with lush gardens, a white, sandy beach and crystal clear waters.

 Fiji's best kept secret, Savusavu is a natural, lush and beautiful paradise on Vanua Levu - Fiji's other big island.
 A big, calm bay teeming with fish, fringed by untouched mountains and old copra plantations.
 Nestled next to all this is the town of Savusavu - the centre of a wonderfully diverse range of accommodation, activities and adventures.
 Situated on the shores of a large picturesque, deep water harbour, it was originally established as port for sailing ships plying the north-eastern regions of Fiji.